 Innovation in the healthcare sector in New York is exciting and extensive.
 Please join us to meet startups, CEOs, investors and industry experts at Invest NY: Health.
 The event will be held in March in Buffalo, NY and online.

 The event will take place at the Center of Excellence Bioinformatics Life Sciences at the University at Buffalo, 701 Ellicott St., Buffalo, NY 14203 and online.
 If you’re planning to attend in-person, please read the COVID policy.
-Register today to:
+Register today to meet innovative startups, hear from active investors, learn from industry experts and build your personal network.

-Invest NY: Health Startup Showcase Meet 15 – 20 HealthIT, medical devices and life sciences startups innovating in New York
+Invest NY: Health Startup Showcase Meet 15 to 20 HealthIT, medical devices and life sciences startups innovating in New York.
+Preview the startups here.

 Networking & Tours